AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesn't-show-an-active-environment.md

 You have to manually specify the environment with the e|-environment flag.

-1. Find the list of active environments and take note of the environments name:
+1. Find the list of active environments and take note of the environment name:

 ```
     $ Magento-cloud environment:list |grep "Active\|ID"